ensure the joule CLI is installed

 # confirm the pipeline is producing data (check /demo/random as well)

-$> joule stream info /demo/smoothed
+$> joule stream info /demo/smoothed -e

 Name: smoothed